On the Renormalization Group in EFTs: On-Shell Bases, Ambiguities, and Divergences: The Flavor Group

 This type of field redefinitions does not allow for writing down fewer flavor-covariant operators in the Lagrangian nor is it needed for reducing an EFT to an on-shell basis.

 Returning to our definition of the on-shell space $ V_\on $, the definition allows for the possibility that multiple parameter points describe the same physics.
 Clearly, a unitary transformation of fields does not move outside the $ V_\on $ subspace, although it generally acts non-trivially on the couplings.
-With the introduction of the flavor group, we assert that physically equivalent on-shell points (in the same equivalence class~\eqref{eq:off-shell_equiv_classes}) are related by flavor transformations:\footnote{Given the non-linearity of the equivalence relation, the existence of such a $ V_\on $ is perhaps not obvious.
-It is, however, well-established that field redefinitions can systematically remove all EOM operators (operators proportional to $ \delta S_\mathrm{kin}[\eta]/\delta \eta $) from a Lagrangian~\eqref{eq:Lag_off-shell} using the perturbative ordering of the EFT expansion.
+With the introduction of the flavor group, we assert that physically equivalent on-shell points [in the same equivalence class~\eqref{eq:off-shell_equiv_classes}] are related by flavor transformations:\footnote{Given the non-linearity of the equivalence relation, the existence of such a $ V_\on $ is perhaps not obvious.
+It is, however, well-established that field redefinitions can systematically remove all kinetic-EOM operators (operators proportional to $ \delta S_\mathrm{kin}[\eta]/\delta \eta $) from a Lagrangian~\eqref{eq:Lag_off-shell} using the perturbative ordering of the EFT expansion.
 Once this is done, any additional non-unitary redefinition reintroduces EOM operators.
-Any equivalence class in $ V_\off /\!\sim $ contains one $ G_F $-orbit free of EOM operators, and so we can take $ V_\mathrm{on} $ to be the span of all basis operators free of EOM operators~\cite{Criado:2018sdb,Fuentes-Martin:2022jrf}.
-This construction presupposes that $ \{ O_i\} $ has been chosen to maximize the set of EOM operators.
-Other choices are possible; see, e.g.,~\cite{Giudice:2007fh}.}
+Any equivalence class in $ V_\off /\!\sim $ contains one $ G_F $-orbit free of kinetic-EOM operators, and so we can take $ V_\mathrm{on} $ to be the span of all basis operators free of kinetic-EOM operators~\cite{Criado:2018sdb,Fuentes-Martin:2022jrf}.
+This construction presupposes that $ \{ O_i\} $ has been chosen to maximize the set of kinetic-EOM operators.
+Other basis choices, such as for instance in the strongly-interacting light Higgs effective Lagrangian~\cite{Giudice:2007fh}, keep kinetic-EOM operators in favor of removing other operators.}

 where $ G_F\cdot g = \big\{a\cdot g\, : \, a \in G_F \big\} $ is the \emph{$ G_F $-orbit} of $ g $.
 The conditions~\eqref{eq:V_on_surjective} and~\eqref{eq:V_on_injective} guarantee minimality of $ V_\on $ with flavor being the only remaining redundancy of $ V_\on $, which is an unavoidable consequence of using flavor-covariant operators.
 We have $ (V_\off/\! \sim) \cong V_\on / G_F $.
 Even the on-shell coupling space over-parameterizes physics, which is the source of various ambiguities in the RG.